-Our observed shear wave speeds in the lowermost crust are ~4.0 km/s on average across Tibet, with the highest shear velocities reaching ~4.25 km/s, which are still much lower than the shear wave speed of eclogite in the lower crust.
-This indicates that the lower crust may be only partially eclogitized or that eclogitization does occur.
-Similarly, Schulte-Pelkum et al. (2005) estimate ~30% of the lower crust undergoes eclogitization in southern Tibet based on analyzing high P-wave speeds in the lower crust of southern Tibet observed from studies of receiver functions.
-Their model shows that the high speed lower crust is principally limited to southern Tibet with the northern boundary around 31°N (Nábělek, 2009), which has been interpreted as the partially eclogitized lower crust of India underthrusting southern Tibet.
-Our model presents consistently high lower crustal Vsv wave speeds beneath most of Tibet (e.g., Figs. 7, 10) that do not exhibit a notable difference between southern and northern Tibet.
+[52] The observed shear wave speeds in the lowermost crust average about 4.00 km/s at 60 km depth beneath Tibet, with the highest average shear velocities reaching about 4.25 km/s directly above the Moho.
+Although these are fast shear wave speeds for the lower crust, they are still much lower than the shear wave speed expected for eclogite.
+This indicates that the lower crust may be only partially eclogitized if eclogitization does indeed occur.
+Similarly, Schulte-Pelkum et al. [2005] estimate \sim 30% of the lower crust undergoes eclogitization in southern Tibet based on analyzing high P wave speeds in the lower crust of southern Tibet observed from studies of receiver functions.
+Their model shows that the high speed lower crust is principally limited to southern Tibet with the northern boundary around 31°N [Nábelek et al., 2009], which has been interpreted as the partially eclogitized lower crust of India underthrusting southern Tibet.
+Our model presents consistently high lower crustal Vsv wave speeds beneath most of Tibet (e.g., Figures 7 and 11) that do not exhibit a notable difference between southern and northern Tibet.
 However, the shear wave speeds of the lower crust beneath western and central Tibet appear higher than those beneath eastern Tibet.

-It must be acknowledged that our estimates lower crustal wave speeds depend are parameterization dependent, as Figure 7 illustrates.
+[53] As discussed earlier, our estimates of lower crustal wave speeds trade-off with uppermost mantle wave speeds, which is reflected in the increasing width of the corridor of accepted models near Moho in Figure 7.
+Moreover, the use of the B-spline parameterization in the crust imposes a strict vertical smoothness constraint that militates against large lower crustal velocities.
 Thus, we are not able to constrain the fraction of eclogitization in the lower crust precisely.
-Irrespective of parameterization, however, strong gradients in shear wave speeds at depths greater than 40 km probably reflect vertical compositional gradients in the lower Tibetan crust, consistent with a partially eclogitized lower crustal model.
+Nevertheless, our model reveals a strong vertical gradient in shear wave speeds at depths greater than 40 km, which probably reflects a vertical compositional gradient in the lower Tibetan crust, consistent with a partially eclogitized lower crustal model.
 The introduction of receiver functions in the inversion with surface wave dispersion will help to improve the reliability of the model in the lowermost crust, which will be undertaken in a future study.